outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'interaction' perspective
             - identify how system components interact & how to change interactions to implement solution

-        - logic attribute ('type') perspective
-          - sub-queries about type attributes to solve problem of 'finding correct position of components to fulfill organization intent'
-            - are certain types of logic better in different positions (validation in json dict, dependency changes in database triggers, parsing/testing in another position)
-            - what other types apply to logic (configuration, filters, data, examples)
-          - examples of logic attribute (type-position) connection functions
-            - if a logic type is configuration, that should be in positions associated with configuration
-            - if a logic type is changed more than other logic types, that may qualify as data
-            - if a logic type is an example, that suggests a testing position

       - apply solutions to various related & sub-problems to task automation problem